mechevarria/ocp-sso/README.md

 ## Deploy Red Hat Single Sign-On

-In the `sso` folder install the required templates with the `ocp-install-templates.sh` script.

-Next run the `ocp-deploy-sso.sh` script.
+Run the `ocp-deploy-sso.sh` script.
 Once finished you will see the deployed pods in the **SSO N-tier** project.
 The login to the RH-SSO admin console is **admin/Redhat1!**

+Run only if you get an **image not found error**: In the `sso` folder install the required templates with the `ocp-install-templates.sh` script.

 ![screenshot](./screenshots/sso.png)